abbradar/netwire/README.md

     never :: Wire s e m a (Event b)

 As suggested by the type events contain a value.
-Netwire exports the constructors of the `Event` type to enable framework developers to implement their own events.
+Netwire does not export the constructors of the `Event` type by default.
+If you are a framework developer you can import the `Control.Wire.Unsafe.Event` module to implement your own events.
 A game engine may include events for key presses or certain things happening in the scene.
 However, as an application developer you should view this type as being opaque.
-In fact Netwire does not export the constructors of `Event` by default.
 This is necessary in order to protect continuous time semantics.
 You cannot access event values directly.